-Cabbage is one of those cool season veggies that continues to do well in the warmer weather.
-Plant cabbage using seedlings any time in May, frost won’t effect this hardy plant.
+Cabbage is one of those cool-season veggies that continues to do well in the warmer weather.
+Plant cabbage using seedlings any time in May, frost won’t affect this hardy plant.

 Beets also do well in warm weather and can be planted any time in May.
 Again frost really doesn’t bother this plant.

 Lettuce does really well in May.
-Choose faster growing leaf varieties that will be mature in 45 days or so, before the real heat of summer sets in.
+Choose faster-growing leaf varieties that will be mature in 45 days or so, before the real heat of summer sets in.
 Or you could try some of the summer crisp lettuces.
-These varieties are breed to withstand the heat of summer.
-Varieties like Nevada, Muir and Concept, will do great in the summer and avoid many of the traditional problems lettuce have when it gets warm.
+These varieties are bred to withstand the heat of summer.
+Varieties like Nevada, Muir, and Concept, will do great in the summer and avoid many of the traditional problems lettuce have when it gets warm.

 May Planting Guide – Warm Season Crops